+But guess what?
+At the time of this writing, I would have been better off sending the checks to the mortgage lender.
+I think that’ll probably come around over the next few years, but there is certainly no guarantee.
 [Update 6/2015- I am now actually ahead, especially after tax loss harvesting benefits.]
 Can you do some of it?
 Sure.
 I’m doing a little debt arbitrage with a taxable investing account instead of paying off my mortgage.
 My justification is that my effective after-tax rate (2.75%*56%=1.54%) is less than the rate of inflation.

 My wealth has not come from arbitraging debt.
 In fact, most of my financial success comes from the fact that I lived well below my means, eliminating much need for debt.
 The recipe is (almost) always the same- make a lot of money, save a big chunk of it, and invest it in some reasonable manner.